 Regular engine misfires can be a sign that your engine is going bad.
 An engine misfire can be caused by bad spark plugs, bad ignition coils, oil on coils, water on coils, water in fuel lines/injectors, and a bad PVC valve.
 You should diagnose the cause of the engine misfire and fix it.

 However, if all the above does not fix the issue then most likely the problem is mechanical.
 Again, a compression test should be performed.

 7. Clicking Noise

 All moving parts should be lubricated in order to reduce friction and heat.
 When the timing chain does not receive enough lubrication, it will start to make a loud clicking or tapping noise and gradually become louder when the engine speed increases.

 A clicking noise is usually caused by the timing chain.
 A worn timing chain can cause clicking noise or a completely worn timing guide or timing chain tensioner can also contribute to the noise.
 If a timing chain is loose enough, the engine can skip a tooth and this can cause valve damage for an interference engine.
-Sometimes broken timing piece can be found during assembly.
+Sometimes broken timing pieces can be found during assembly.

 8. Sudden Loss of Power Due To a Broken Timing Belt

 When the timing belt breaks, it can cause valve damage in interference engines.
 The valve hits the piston causing it to bend.
 The end result is low compression.
 However, if an engine is non-interference then there will be no valve damage, and a replacement of the timing system is required.
-A timing belt can break due to normal wear, weak timing belt tensioner, bad water pump, and bad idler pulley.
+A timing belt can break due to normal wear, a weak timing belt tensioner, a bad water pump, and a bad idler pulley.